Colusa school district names next superintendent

-The Colusa Unified School District announced the hiring of a new superintendent this week.
+The Colusa Unified School District announced the hiring of a new superintendent last week.

-Jeff Turner said when he saw that Colusa was starting their superintendent search, he felt like he would be a good match.

-Turner grew up in Idaho and began his teaching career in a rural school district.
-He eventually relocated to southern California and served as a principal and then became an assistant superintendent.
+Jeff Turner grew up in Idaho and began his teaching career in a rural school district.

+He eventually relocated to southern California and served as a principal and then became assistant superintendent.

 For five years, he’s been serving as superintendent at Mesa Union School District in Somis.

+Turner said when he saw that Colusa was starting their superintendent search, he felt that he possesses attributes that they were looking for.

+“One thing that stood out to me was their desire for someone to come and make a visible difference in their schools and communities and I’m looking forward to working with the schools and community to make that difference,” Turner said.

-Turner said the small-town, farming community aspect of Colusa was something that stuck out to him.
+The small-town, farming community aspect of Colusa was another aspect that stuck out to him.

 He said part of the work that he’s proud of at Mesa Union School District is that they worked to construct electives for the students, such as building a school farm and starting an intro to agriculture class – Turner said he was excited to see Colusa’s school farm.